twitchyliquid64/raspberry-box/README.md

 # raspberry-box

-A lightweight tool to customize a raspberry pi image.
+A lightweight tool to customize a raspberry pi image on Linux.

+Some notable features:

  * Setup wireless networks to connect to
  * Setup static or DHCP configuration